Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ### QUESTION 1

-Which framework should you use to meet the AI agent requirements for the sales cycle enablement?
-To answer, select the appropriate options in the answer area.
+**Which framework should you use to meet the AI agent requirements <mark>for the sales cycle enablement</mark>?** To answer, select the appropriate options in the answer area.

 Hot Area: